 In the event of an error, RevDeBug allows you to recreate the state of the program and link it to specific lines of code.
 In this way, you can quickly determine what actually happened and which line of code is responsible for it.
 The system has already been thoroughly tested in practice – more than 6,000 programmers use the free Visual Studio plug-in.
 RevDeBug cooperates, among others, with: Microsoft, Amazon Web Services, Santander, PwC, Redgate, T Komp, Rossmann, Da Vinci Codes, BSB.

-Tomasz Kruszewski (founder, CEO) – entrepreneur with over 23 years of experience in the IT sector on the global market, co-author of the RevDeBug patent.
+Tomasz Kruszewski (founder, Executive Chairman) – entrepreneur with over 23 years of experience in the IT sector on the global market, co-author of the RevDeBug patent.
 He managed a group of companies formed around the software house he has founded.
 Winner of awards and distinctions: the Microsoft competition for ISV, the Golden Bit (Złoty Bit) awarded by participants of EOIF Gigacon, the Polish Quality Award (Polska Nagroda Jakości), the Quality Man of the Year (Człowiek Jakości Roku) title, a series of regional awards for the most innovative personalities of the region, and the international award granted by the Manhattan Business Review.
 He operates in the Polish Committee for Standardization (PKN), reviewing and changing international standards regarding the area of information security.

 Adam Kruszewski (founder, CTO) – inventor and co-author of the patent.
 He works in the areas where IT and business meet.
 Co-author of many IT solutions for the largest Polish enterprises, has experience in the design and development of concurrent and distributed processing systems, is responsible for the development of best practices in organizations (Agile methodology (Scrum, XP), CI/CD solutions and DevOps practices).
 Highly qualified in object and procedural languages, functional languages, databases and NoSQL data warehouses.